demisto/content-docs/content-repo/extra-docs/articles/Shift-management.md

 ### Layout
 There is 1 layout - **Shift handover**

 There are 9 sections in the *Shift Handover* layout.
-The emphasis of this layout is the communication for the shift handover process - creating an online meeting, sending a notification in the integration app, displaying the SOC manager briefing, and the display of active incidents, on-call users, and OOO users.
+The emphasis of this layout is the communication for the shift handover process - creating an online meeting, sending a notification in the integration app, displaying the SOC manager briefing, and the display of active incidents, on-call users, and out-of-office users.

 ![Layout](LINK to image)